ghc/ghc/docs/users_guide/glasgow_exts.rst

 Full dependently typed languages also remove the difference between expressions and types, but doing that in GHC is a story for another day.

-One simplification allowed by combining types and kinds is that the type of ``*`` is just ``*``.
-It is true that the ``* :: *`` axiom can lead to non-termination, but this is not a problem in GHC, as we already have other means of non-terminating programs in both types and expressions.
+One simplification allowed by combining types and kinds is that the type of ``Type`` is just ``Type``.
+It is true that the ``Type :: Type`` axiom can lead to non-termination, but this is not a problem in GHC, as we already have other means of non-terminating programs in both types and expressions.
 This decision (among many, many others) *does* mean that despite the expressiveness of GHC's type system, a "proof" you write in Haskell is not an irrefutable mathematical proof.
 GHC promises only partial correctness, that if your programs compile and run to completion, their results indeed have the types assigned.
 It makes no claim about programs that do not finish in a finite amount of time.

 To learn more about this decision and the design of GHC under the hood please see the `paper <http://www.seas.upenn.edu/~sweirich/papers/fckinds.pdf>`__